kimanicharles911/cruz_cars_automart_MERN_stack_app/README.md

 ```

 ##### Set up your MongoDB password
-* Create a .env file in the roor directory
+* Create a .env file in the root directory
 * Then add the below line replacing the name password123 with your MongoDB password.
 ```sh
 MONGODB_PASSWORD=password123